|

 situs of such property should apply to resolve any issue

+about it.
 That argument might have force if the California law at

 issue dealt with the ownership of the property, because,